 - For great discounts on drinks, check out happy hour at bars and also ‘Ladies’ nights’ to score some cheap (and even free) drinks.

 It’s hard to compute what a daily budget outlay will be per person in Dubai, because of the huge range of prices for tourism and food.
-Opting for a visit visa in Dubai is an extremely easy and pocket friendly process.
-Dubai, expenses wise, also has a range of offerings – from economical backpackers to luxury travellers.
+Dubai, expenses-wise, also has a range of offerings – from economical backpackers to luxury travellers.
 If you’re travelling alone, or with a companion, we recommend that you use the Entertainer or Groupon publications to figure out your costs before you leave for Dubai.
 It’ll work out that much cheaper for you.